Ph3nX-Z/ShellBoard/README.md

 ![](img/shell.jpg)

 ## Presentation
-ShellBoard is a reverse shell generator and can be used as a listener for theses.
-A lot of postexploitation modules are included in it.
+ShellBoard is a reverse shell generator and it can be used as a listener for theses.
+A lot of post-exploitation modules are included in it.

 ## Usage
 ### Linux :